Christian Alexander

-Christian Alexander (born April 14, 1990) is a Bulgarian-American actor, best known for his role as Kiefer Bauer on the American daytime drama General Hospital.
+Christian Alexander (born April 14, 1990) is an American actor, best known for his role as Kiefer Bauer on the American daytime drama General Hospital.

 Life and career

 Born to Bulgarian parents in Athens, Alexander is a graduate of Beverly Hills High School in Beverly Hills, California.
 He formerly competed in gymnastics.
 Alexander has appeared in a number of television series, most notably over sixty episodes of General Hospital from June 18, 2009 to April 6, 2010.
 In 2011, he appeared in ABC Family's The Lying Game.